johnmee/johnmee.com/pages/how-to-send-secure-email-with-the-gmail-api.md

 > `"Upgrade to a more secure app that uses the most up to date security measures"`

-Just seen this error message instead of sending emails?
+You tried to send an email but got this error instead?

 Google are pushing to improve the security of script access to their gmail smtp servers.
 I have no problem with that.
 In fact I'm happy to help.
 But they're not making it easy.
 We've all got a lot of code that look like this and no suggestions what to replace it with: